kezy9x/Tools-Facebook/README.md

 3. https://cron-job.org => add cronjob
 ----------------------------------
 ----------------------------------
-merrychristmas.php => Auto post Happynewyeah for NewFeed Friend in comment status or like stt
+happynewyeah.php => Auto post Happynewyeah for NewFeed Friend in comment status or like stt
 1. upload hosting
 2. creat log.txt
 3. $selecter => like or cmt